Triaqui/Terraform-GCP/USAGE.md

      Against of command above, this remove everything created.

 **It's important to know, but not explained deeply in this tutorial that terraform maintains a state from your infrastructure.**
+**Thank you for chosing Etech Consulting Devops for your Devops career.**